koenrane/KR-new-site/content/date-me.md

 I might not be good at something at first, but I don't quit!
 In the second year of my PhD I wasn't comfortable proving mathematical theorems.
 By the end of my fourth year, I had proved hundreds of new theorems.
 Some of these results were published in [two](https://arxiv.org/abs/1912.01683) [papers](https://arxiv.org/abs/2206.13477) in a top AI conference.

-I'm somewhat more anxious than I'd like, especially of late.
-This surprises people who don't know me very well, as I have a confident aura and disposition - especially in professional contexts.
-I am, in fact, confident and self-assured in many ways.
-My work ethic has the dual side of "feels personal responsibility and blameworthiness for nearly every negative thing in his life."

 ## Personal life

 That said, I've become a bit less research-focused recently.
+Somewhat relatedly, I've become somewhat more anxious than I'd like.
 At the end of 2023, I realized that I just... wasn't enjoying my life?
-Since then, I've focused on meditation, intentionality, gratitude, and actually taking breaks!
+Since then, I've focused on meditation, intentionality, gratitude, and actually taking breaks.

 I think I'd jive well with someone more spontaneous and daring, since I tend to be more planned and conservative.